Nitin-Gupta24/Coffee-Quality-Analysis-Dashboard/README.md

 ## OBJECTIVE :
 The primary objective is to delve into the dataset provided by CQI to decipher the factors influencing coffee quality.
 This involves:

-  1.Identifying the key determinants of coffee quality, focusing on sensory attributes like aroma, flavor, acidity, etc.
+1. Identifying the key determinants of coffee quality, focusing on sensory attributes like aroma, flavor, acidity, etc.

-  2.Exploring correlations between processing methods, origin regions, and coffee quality scores.
+2. Exploring correlations between processing methods, origin regions, and coffee quality scores.

-  3.Analyzing trends or patterns in defect occurrences and their impact on overall coffee quality.
+3. Analyzing trends or patterns in defect occurrences and their impact on overall coffee quality.

-  4.Understanding how different variables interact to influence Total Cup Points, which serve as an overall measure of coffee quality.
+4. Understanding how different variables interact to influence Total Cup Points, which serve as an overall measure of coffee quality.

 ## Data:
 The data includes a range of information on coffee production, processing, and sensory evaluation.
 It also contains data on coffee genetics, soil types, and other factors that can affect coffee quality.